 Students are responsible for ensuring that they have the necessary prerequisites and corequisites for courses.
-Refer to §§22.1.4 and 22.1.5 for more information.
+Refer to Prerequisite Course Requirements and Corequisite Course Requirements for more information.

-220.2.4 Changes in Registration
+Changes in Registration

 Changes in registration may be made without penalty until the end of the registration period.
-After this deadline, students who wish to add courses (if permitted), withdraw from courses, or withdraw from the University must complete the appropriate forms at the Office of the Registrar and Student Awards (see §11 for further information).
+After this deadline, students who wish to add courses (if permitted), withdraw from courses, or withdraw from the University must complete the appropriate forms at the Office of the Registrar (see Major Deadlines from the 2016-2017 Academic Schedule for further information).
 Students may not abandon a course; failure to properly withdraw may result in the assignment of a failing grade.

-220.3 Academic Standing
+Academic Standing

-(1) Assessment of Academic Standing: Academic standing will be assessed on the basis of a grade point average (GPA).
-Refer to §23.4(7) for rules of computation of the GPA.
+- 1. Assessment of Academic Standing: Academic standing will be assessed on the basis of a grade point average (GPA).
+Refer to Grade Point Average (GPA) for rules of computation of the GPA.
 Students are expected to maintain a minimum GPA of 2.0.
 Students who do not maintain this level of academic performance may be permitted to continue under academic warning or may be required to withdraw.
 A review of academic performance is conducted for each student at the end of each Fall/Winter and Spring/Summer.
-The assignment and reassignment of categories of academic standing are based on a student's performance in a minimum of 9 within Open Studies.
-If, at the time of the first review, the student has attempted fewer than $\star 9$ within Open Studies, the assignment of an academic standing category will be deferred until a minimum of $\star 9$ has been attempted within Open Studies.
+The assignment and reassignment of categories of academic standing are based on a student's performance in a minimum of ★9 within Open Studies.
+If, at the time of the first review, the student has attempted fewer than ★9 within Open Studies, the assignment of an academic standing category will be deferred until a minimum of ★9 has been attempted within Open Studies.
 Subsequent assessments will be made once a further ★9 has been attempted within Open Studies and will be based upon only the courses attempted within Open Studies since the previous assessment.
-If, at the time of review, a student has attempted fewer than $\star 9$ since the last assignment of an academic standing category, the review will be deferred and the academic standing assigned at the last review will remain in effect until the next review

-(2) Categories of Academic Standing:
+If, at the time of review, a student has attempted fewer than ★9 since the last assignment of an academic standing category, the review will be deferred and the academic standing assigned at the last review will remain in effect until the next review. - 2.
+Categories of Academic Standing: